-Scleroderma refers to a range of disorders in which the skin and connective tissues tighten and harden.
+Scleroderma is a range of disorders in which the skin and connective tissues tighten and harden.
 It is a long-term, progressive disease.
 This means it gradually gets worse.

 This causes an overproduction of collagen, the protein that forms the basis of connective tissue.
 The result is a thickening, or fibrosis, and scarring of tissue.

 Scleroderma is not contagious.
 It may run in families, but it often occurs in people without any family history of the disease.
 It ranges from very mild to potentially fatal.

 It affects 75,000–100,000 people in the United States, mostly women aged 30–50 years.
 However, it is often more severe in men.

 According to the American Academy of Dermatology Association, the Choctaw Native Americans in southeastern Oklahoma have the highest risk of developing scleroderma on the skin and in the internal organs.

 In addition, in the U.S., 70% of people who get scleroderma are African American.